pyhys/minimalmodbus/README.txt

 Changing ``close_port_after_each_call`` after instantiation of ``Instrument`` might be problematic.
 Set the value ``minimalmodbus.CLOSE_PORT_AFTER_EACH_CALL=True`` immediately after ``import minimalmodbus`` instead.

+When running under Python2.6, for some conversion errors no exception is raised.
+For example when trying to convert a negative value to a bytestring representing an unsigned long.

 Support
 -------